TriplyDB/Documentation/docs/ratt-transform/index.md

 <h3 id='accessing-lists-by-index'>Accessing lists by index</h3>

-Tree-shaped data formats often allow multiple values to be specified in a sequence.
-Examples of this are XML tags with the same key that are directly nested under the same parent, and lists in JSON.
+Tree-shaped data formats often allow multiple values to be specified in an ordered list.
+Examples of this are arrays in JSON and XML elements with the same tag that are directly nested under the same parent element.

-RATT is able to access specific elements from such lists based on their *index* or position.
-Following the standard practice in Computer Science, RATT refer to the first element in the list as having index 0.
+RATT is able to access specific elements from lists based on their *index* or position.
+Following the standard practice in Computer Science, RATT refers to the first element in the list as having index 0.
 The second element has index 1, etc.

-For the above example record, we can assert the first label of the country:
+For the above example record, we can assert the name of the *first* country as follows:

 ```ts
 app.use(